depeche-io/postgresql-on-fire/physical-replication/step12/text.md

 </details>
 (exit `psql`)

-Now we are in the situation where *green* is the Leader with *red* Replica following.
+Now we are in the situation where *green* is the Leader with <span style='color:red'>red</span> Replica following.
 And there is a completely separate PG cluster with *blue* Leader2 that currently don't share the writes.
-You can for example see that *red* don't have a table created for *blue*.
+You can for example see that <span style='color:red'>red</span> don't have a table created for *blue*.
 <details><summary>Solution</summary>
 <br />